Which letters are friends?

 This gives us a “friendship score” equal to the percentage difference of hangs, with a minimum of -100% if they never hang out.

-Part 2: The Secret Lives of Words
+Part H: The Secret Lives of Words (And Quiz!)

-Remember, our definition is the letters which show up adjacent to one another in common English words more than you would expect based on their overall frequency.
+• more than you would expect based on their overall frequency.

 Have a guess!